asama-w/MechaCar_Statistical_Analysis/README.md

 + **Summary Statistic and T-tests** analysis will be used to compare the mean of MechaCar's and other competitor's vehicles maintenance cost and performances.

 ### Required data
-+ Performance data of MechaCar's and its competitors' vehicles.
++ Performance data and safety rating data of MechaCar's and its competitors' vehicles.
 + Selling and maintenance price data of MechaCar's and its competitors' vehicles over the past few years.